AlpDurak/AlpDurak/README.md

 I'm a Full-Stack developer who has been coding JavaScript and TypeScript web apps for the past 3 years.
 I'm now trying to learn more about Go to actually switch to it.
 I mainly use NextJS and ReactJS for my Front-End and ExpressJS for backend.

-I have coded and designed my projects over the years so I know the designing aspect of a website as well
+I have coded and designed my projects over the years so I know the designing aspect of a website as well.

+I'm the leader of a group called Wowl Studios that design coding tools, game scripts and websites.
+I coded 100% and designed 60% of this website we made as Wowl Studios for Kampus Kres: [View Website](https://kampuskres.com.tr/).

+I'm currently coding an open-sourced project, keep an eye on me 👀.

 ## What Do I Know?
 ### Programming Languages